 Prepare for a Longer, Drier Fire Season

-CALIFORNIANS ARE IN FOR a wildfire season of wildly heightened fire risks and cost increases for 2021-2022 as residents prepare for a longer, drier season.
+CALIFORNIANS experienced a wildfire season of wildly heightened fire risks and cost increases in 2021-2022 as residents prepare for a longer, drier season.
 An alarming development is that the 2020 fire season significantly reduced fiscal resources for the coming fire season.

 Fire hazard zones throughout San Diego County are increasing in severity amid costs that have more than doubled since 2005.
 Fire insurance companies now mandate mitigation of risk if property owners want to hang onto their fire coverage.